 There’s more such as additional information about The Subspace Emissary in Brawl, how Sakurai broke into the gaming industry, and some other big news that we will be releasing in the near future.
 So what are you waiting for?
 Hit subscribe (on the right hand side), sit back, and enjoy the content!

-Masked Man has already single-handedly transcribed and translated all of the Smash for 3DS/Wii U development slides.
+We have already single-handedly transcribed and translated all of the Smash for 3DS/Wii U development slides.
 As of right now, we are working on recreating these slides in English in order to provide you with the full experience.
 However, we would like to give you a sneak peek at some of the information we have uncovered.
 Please note: some of this may actually just be “dropped content.”
 How long development lasted before they cut said content—or if they even began development at all—is currently unknown.

 - Rock Pikmin were planned but ultimately put on hold.
 It’s unknown if development had begun on these Pikmin, but they likely would have been added had there been more time.
 Rock Pikmin would have been heavy with short reach but high attack power.